ankitects/anki-manual/src/platform/windows/installing.md

 Advantages of the Qt6 version:

 - Various bugfixes, including things like better support for less common languages.
+- Very large images load faster than the Qt5 version.

 Disadvantages of the Qt6 version:

 - Some add-ons currently only work with the Qt5 version.
-- Very large images may display more slowly than the Qt5 version.
-If you're affected by this, we recommend you remain on Anki 2.1.49 until 2.1.52 comes out, as the Windows Qt5 build of 2.1.50/51 displays large images more slowly than 2.1.49 did.

 ## Upgrading